 We encounter trillions of bacteria every day, though we’re not always aware of it.
 With the drastic arrival of Covid-19, I began to view things in a new light and sought to use what I’ve learned about bacterial germs for practical applications.
 Upon attending a seminar by the Director of Indonesia International Institute for Life Sciences, I gained more insights on skin bacteria and how it can help prevent disease transmission.

-This inspired the creation of Eurelia Co, where I formulated natural hygienic products through extensive research to protect my society against harmful bacteria, and educated society on it through an online page.
 Through my experience volunteering in service trips to other areas of Indonesia, I had witnessed the lack of proper hygienic facilities and products there.
+This, along with taking my passion in bacteria further, inspired the creation of Eurelia Co, where I formulated natural hygienic products through extensive research to protect my society against harmful bacteria, and educating society on it through an online page.
 I plan to expand into a larger business and gather donations to help local communities.

 My fascination with bacteria had driven me from words on a page, to the laboratory, and to my own product creation.
 It was this experience that it inspired me not be restricted to theoretical knowledge, but also to implement practical applications to benefit my surroundings, which greatly influenced my decision to pursue chemical engineering.